ibm-cloud-docs/containers/cs_locations.md

   * You created {{site.data.keyword.cloud_notm}} services or private Docker images in one region and want to use them with {{site.data.keyword.containerlong_notm}} in another region.
   * You want to access a cluster in a region that is different from the default {{site.data.keyword.cloud_notm}} region that you are logged in to.

-To quickly switch regions, use the `ibmcloud ks region-set` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_region-set).
+To quickly switch regions, use the `ibmcloud ks region set` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_region-set).